agentlang-ai/agentlang-clj/README.md

 # AgentLang Programming Language

-AgentLang is the easiest and most open way to build AI Agents, Chatbots and Apps - build teams of AI agents that collaborate (with other AI agents and humans) to handle complex tasks.
+AgentLang is the **easiest way** to build AI Agents, Chatbots and Apps - build **teams of AI agents** that collaborate (with other AI agents and humans) to handle complex, time-consuming, monotonous tasks.

-AgentLang is purpose-built for enterprise use cases and is battle-tested in production environments.
-Users are building AI agents that integrate with their enterprise systems and automate monotonous, time-consuming, undifferentated tasks.
+### **Open | Enterprise-grade | Production-ready**

 </div>

+The AgentLang language specification, its compiler and runtime are open source.
+The code you build in AgentLang can be run anywhere, thereby **avoiding the vendor lock-in** of other AI agent/programming platforms.

-### AgentLang is innovative
+## AgentLang is innovative

 AgentLang is a data-oriented, declarative abstraction for building agents and apps, similar to how Terraform is a declarative abstraction for infrastructure-as-code.
 It is feature-rich making programming easy and fun:

-1. **First-class AI Agents** - interacting AI Agents is a built-in language construct - developers can choose from one of the built-in agent-types, or easily add their own agent-types.
+* **First-class AI Agents** - interacting AI Agents is a built-in language construct - developers can choose from one of the built-in agent-types, or easily add their own agent-types.
-2. **Graph-based Data Model** - model real-world relationships elegantly as a hierarchical graph of business entities with relationships.
+* **Graph-based Data Model** - model real-world relationships elegantly as a hierarchical graph of business entities with relationships.
 Such [entities and relationships](https://docs.agentlang.io/docs/concepts/data-model) are first-class constructs in AgentLang.
-3. **RBAC** - tightly control operations on business entities through [declarative access-control](https://docs.agentlang.io/docs/concepts/zero-trust-programming) encoded directly in the model itself.
+* **RBAC** - tightly control operations on business entities through [declarative access-control](https://docs.agentlang.io/docs/concepts/zero-trust-programming) encoded directly in the model itself.
-4. **Declarative flows** - express complex business logic simply as [purely-declarative patterns of data](https://docs.agentlang.io/docs/concepts/declarative-dataflow).
+* **Declarative flows** - express complex business logic simply as purely-declarative [patterns of data operations](https://docs.agentlang.io/docs/concepts/declarative-dataflow).
-5. **Resolvers** - use a simple, but [powerful mechanism](https://docs.agentlang.io/docs/concepts/resolvers) to interface with external systems.
+* **Resolvers** - use a simple, but [powerful mechanism](https://docs.agentlang.io/docs/concepts/resolvers) to interface with external systems.

-### AgentLang is open

-The AgentLang language specification, its compiler and runtime are open source.
-The code you build in AgentLang can be run anywhere using the open source compiler and runtime, thereby avoiding the vendor lock-in of other AI programming platforms.

 AgentLang programs run on the JVM and can make use of any of the millions of existing Java/Clojure and other JVM libraries out there.
 AgentLang runtime has native integration with databases, vector dbs, auth systems.

 AgentLang comes with all the modern tooling, dependency management needed to build production-grade agents and apps.

-### A Taste of AgentLang
+## A Taste of AgentLang

 The following code snippet shows a simple agent that can interact with a human user: